Pharmchrisameh1/Data_Science-Projects/Linear_Regression/README.md

-Regression is use in deternining relationships between the independent variable and the dependent variable
+Regression is used in deternining relationships between the independent variable and the dependent variable